LiaScript/docs/README.md

                           --{{4}}--
-Note, that LiaScript iis smart enough to scale your images to the optimal size.
+Note, that LiaScript is smart enough to scale your images to the optimal size.
 If your image is smaller than the current maximal applicable width, it is shown in full size.
 If it is larger, than it is scaled to fit in width and also in height.
 You can further click on all images to open them as modal and if the